Torrente, the Dumb Arm of the Law: Music

 The main song from the movie, "Apatrullando la ciudad", is performed by singer El Fary.
 Another song by El Fary, "El torito guapo", also appears in the film.

 Release

 Theatrical release

 Distributed by Columbia TriStar Films de España, the film was theatrically released in Spain on 13 March 1998.

 Home media

 The film was released on DVD on 21 January 2000 by Manga Films.
-To mark the tenth anniversary of the theatrical release, Warner Home Video released a remastered DVD on 25 November 2008.
-The remaster provided an improvement in the color reproduction and definition.
-On October 3, 2017, it was re-released on DVD.
+To mark the tenth anniversary of the theatrical release, Warner Home Video released a remastered DVD edition on 25 November 2008, offering an improvement in the color reproduction and definition.
+On 3 October 2017 it was re-released on DVD.

 Television

 The film's success continued on television.
 Its premiere earned a 31.1% share, making it the third most watched Spanish film of the decade, second only to Abuelo Made in Spain and the film's sequel Torrente 2: Misión en Marbella.

 Reception

 Critical reception

 Critics welcomed this first installment of the series, some more enthusiastically than others.
 Most saw it as a parody of 1970s films starring Andrés Pajares and Fernando Esteso, among others.
 The abundant cinéphile quotations in the film and the exaggerated ridicule of the character were also appreciated.
 Filmmaker Luis García Berlanga said, "The film has a funny gag that defines the Spanish character to perfection: leaning at a bar, Torrente picks his teeth with a toothpick... then puts it back in the toothpick holder".
 Jonathan Holland of Variety called the film "a tremendously enjoyable comedy-thriller".

-This romance with the critics ended with the sequels, which were considered of lower quality.
+This romance with the critics ended with the sequels, which were considered lower quality.

 Juan F. Egea assessed the whole film must be read either "as a) an explicit avowal of sexism, racism, homophobia, and xenophobia in late twentieth-century Spain, or b) a satirical denunciation of its existence".

 The movie and its sequels have a cult following in Hungary.
 Segura learned about this from crew members while shooting Hellboy II: The Golden Army in Hungary.
-He was so amazed by the unexplainable Hungarian success of the Torrente movies that he personally attended the Hungarian premiere of the 4th installment in 2012 and toured number of leading media outlets.
-He also had a joint interview with Hungarian actor Imre Csuja who gives his voice to his character.
-According to Segura Csuja being his Hungarian voice might have had a factor in the unexpected Hungarian success of the Torrente movies which is - according to Segura - the only non Spanish speaking country where the Torrente movies are such successful.
+He was so amazed by the inexplicable Hungarian success of the Torrente movies that he personally attended the Hungarian premiere of the fourth installment in 2012 and made the rounds with a number of leading media outlets.
+He also did a joint interview with Hungarian actor Imre Csuja, who dubbed the Torrente character.
+According to Segura, Csuja being the Hungarian voice of Torrente might have been a factor in the unexpected success of the franchise which is, according to Segura, the only non-Spanish-speaking country where the Torrente movies are so successful.